-Park Hyatt Niseko, Hanazono, our hotel operations in Hokkaido, delivered a highly satisfactory performance in 2024, as Japan's tourism sector experienced a boom throughout the year with record-breaking tourist arrivals.
-The average occupancy rate of Park Hyatt Niseko increased by 6 percentage point.
-For the year ended December 31, 2024, the Group's revenue from its hotel operations in Japan amounted to HK\$349 million, compared to HK\$276 million in 2023.
+Park Hyatt Niseko, Hanazono, our hotel operations in Hokkaido, delivered an excellent performance in 2023, as Japan saw a sharp rise in inbound tourists during the year, which was Park Hyatt Niseko's first full year of operation since the country lifted COVID-related travel restrictions on foreign tourists.
+The average occupancy of 2023 increased by 7 percentage point.

+For the year ended December 31, 2023, the Group's revenue from its hotel operations in Japan amounted to HK\$276 million, compared to HK\$150 million in 2022.